 Companies and institutions tend to hire around the identity and familiarity of the founder.
-As founders, especially in developed countries, tend to be caucasian, male, and straight, this often reflects in their hires.
-They hire people they are subconsciously familiar and comfortable with.
-This is understandable as they sometimes have never socialized with people who don’t fall within this demograph.
+As founders, especially in developed countries, tend to be Caucasian, male, and straight, this often reflects in their hires.
+They hire people they are subconsciously familiar with and comfortable with.
+This is understandable as they sometimes have never socialized with people who don’t fall within this demographic.

 The result of a homogenous workplace is that although people will be very comfortable around one another, they will often become monotonous.
 Inevitably, the monotony will reflect in the work, product, customer interaction, public relations, and eventually their profit margin.

-With an undiverse company, it is not uncommon to see faux pas in product releases, advertising, and public relations, that having a diverse workforce would have halted before it even commenced.
-There is also a desire among minorities to prove their value to any institution, doing all to ensure that they are never the weak-link on any project.
+With an undiverse company, it is not uncommon to see faux pas in product releases, advertising, and public relations, and having a diverse workforce would have halted before it even commenced.
+There is also a desire among minorities to prove their value to any institution, doing all to ensure that they are never the weak link on any project.
 This assures top-level output nine times out of ten.

 Diversity being just about meeting a quota system would imply that the underrepresented are not good enough for that industry.
 Time and again, this has been proven to be untrue.
 Minorities often have the same level of education and expertise.
 Still, the reluctance of recruitment teams to hire them deprives them of valuable work experience or even a chance to even step in at the door at all.